LLNL/ravel/README.md

   * use Waitall heuristic: OTF version 1 only, will group all uninterrupted send operations before each Waitall in the same phase
   * merge Partitions by call tree: Will merge communication operations up the call stack until reaching a call containing multiple such operations.
+MPI only.
   * merge Partitions to complete Leaps: Avoids sparse partitions by forcing each rank to be active at each distance in the phase DAG.
 Useful for bulk synchronous codes.
+MPI only.
     * skip Leaps that cannot be merged: Relaxes the leap merge when it cannot find a next merge.
   * merge across global steps: This merge happens after stepping, so it does not affect the logical structure, but groups MPI ranks that cover the same logical step.
+MPI only.
+  * Charm++ break functions: Force the breaking of partitions at the given common-separated list of Charm++ entry methods.
 * Partition at function breaks: Use if you know your phases are contained in a given function.
 List the function.

 #### Other Options
 * Matching send/recv must have the same message size: Enforces send and receive reporting the same message size.
 Uncheck this for Scalasca-generated OTF2.
+* Idealized order of receives: Change the order of receives from their true physical time order to an idealized one in each phase.
+We recommend this for Charm++.
+It is not compatible with clustering.
 * Advanced stepping within a partition: Align sends based on happened-before structure rather than as early as possible.
+MPI only.
 * Coalesce Isends: Groups neighboring `MPI_Isend`s into a single operation which may send to multiple receive operations.
-We recommend this option by default
+We recommend this option as a default for all MPI traces.
 * Cluster processes: Shows a cluster view that clusters the processes by the active metric.
 This is useful for large process counts.
+MPI only.
   * Seed: Set seed for repeatable clustering.

 ### Navigating Traces